ncdcommunity/Raspberry_pi_A1332_Hall_Effect_Rotational_Angle_Sensor_Python_Library/README.md

 (https://store.ncd.io/product/a1332-precision-hall-effect-rotational-angle-0-to-360-sensor-i2c-mini-module/)
 This Sample code can be used with Raspberry Pi.

-Interfacing A1332 Hall Effect Roational Sensor With Raspberry Pi : Python Library
+Interfacing A1332 Hall Effect Roational Sensor With Raspberry Pi :
 Hardware:
 1. <a href="https://store.ncd.io/product/a1332-precision-hall-effect-rotational-angle-0-to-360-sensor-i2c-mini-module/">A1332 Hall Effect Roational Sensor</a>
 2.  <a href="https://store.ncd.io/product/i2c-shield-for-raspberry-pi-3-pi2-with-outward-facing-i2c-port-terminates-over-hdmi-port/">Raspberry Pi I2C Shield</a>